revfran/serenity-ui-challenge/README.md

 # Problems found
 - Some issues were found when exploring, with and without automation.
 Those are available in [issues](./defects)
 - Having to run the tests locally is a very complex requirement, that makes configuration more difficult, harder to maintain as browsers/webdrivers change versions, and less portable.
 I like projects like [zalenium](https://github.com/zalando/zalenium for this
 - Headless chrome browser couldn't be used, as it ends up in a page with a 403 warning.
 Switching headless flag in serenity.conf solved the issue.
+Added proof to [defects folder](./defects/headlessChrome)
 - Chromedriver in mac can't be opened because the developer cannot be verified: [solution link](https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de)
 - Firefox in Windows wouldn't load pages.
 Versions were compatible.
 I think it was due to headless configuration in serenity.conf, as I had no problem with Firefox on Mac.
+- Modal windows (delivery popup/accept tracking) are not easy to identify via a unique id or css class, so tests associated with them may be a bit flaky.
+- Overlay category suggestions that appears when typing in search bar don't contain a class to easily locate the elements
+- Store URL for an article is not only related to the article, however I realised, for testability, that going to https://www.adidas.fi/{articleNumber}.html redirects correctly, at least for EH2861 and a couple of other articles I tried.

 # References
 - [Serenity cucumber starter project](https://github.com/serenity-bdd/serenity-cucumber-starter)